jometzg/nodejs-appsvc-cosmosdb-bottleneck/README.md

 # Challenge Three - Run a load test against the application

 In this challenge, we are going to use the JMeter JMX file from the cloned GitHub repo.
 This makes a series of requests against the application.
-So you load test will need to use this script for this challenge.
+So your load test will need to use this script for this challenge.

 Follow the [steps](https://docs.microsoft.com/en-gb/azure/load-testing/how-to-create-and-run-load-test-with-jmeter-script#create-a-load-test) to configure a load test in the load test resource you created in challenge one.